lioncash/flywrench-docs/General.md

 </div>

 <br>

+## The timer is kind of quirky

+If you fullscreen the left video above and slowly move the playback slider across between 0:00–0:01, the timer goes from 00:00:00.00 to 00:00:00.80, and then drops back to 00:00:00.13.
+This also similarly occurs between 0:01–0:02.
+If you think a time you've gotten for a level is kind of bad by a few milliseconds, wait until the next level loads and see if the timer self-corrects itself before starting a run over again.

 ## Aim for the center of the exit portal

 This seems kind of obvious, but it should still be explained.